-- It should be mentioned that only the set which was used for tet meshing will hold the created tet elements. - If a te10 meshed body shares surfaces with a he20 meshed body equations connecting tet related nodes which are not used by the hex elements are generated and will be written into the mesh file together with the nodes and elements.
+- If a te10 meshed body shares surfaces with a he20 meshed body equations connecting tet related nodes which are not used by the hex elements are generated and will be written into the mesh file together with the nodes and elements.
 But this feature works only if all related bodies are meshed together with just one 'mesh' command.
 So create and use a set holding all adjacent bodies for use with the 'mesh' command.
 This feature requires in any case a body for the tet meshed structure.
 Bodies which do not share common surfaces with the tet body can be meshed in separate steps. - For cyclic symmetric boundary conditions it is preferable to have the same mesh on both connected surfaces.
-To archive this the user should not mesh one of this sides.
+To archive this the user should not mesh one of two sides.
 Instead he copies the elements of the meshed side to the location of the un-meshed side (see "copy").
-Then he flips the orientation of this elements (see "flip" option 'e') and merges the nodes in that region (usually just "merg n all").
-Now the tet mesh can be generated. - Sometimes a surface is not meshable because a line runs right into it (a sliver, see figure 16).
-The following commands can be used to remove it:
+Since the element orientation of the target side has to be inverted it is necessary first to change the orientation of the source side (see "flip" option 's' or "qflp").
+Then copy the elements to the target side and merge the nodes in that region (usually just "merg n all").
+Then the orientation of the source side has to be inverted again (see "flip" option 's' or "qflp")).
+Now the tet mesh can be generated.